-The Roman Empire had a number of negatively-impacting, and often mentally unstable, emperors who aided in the empire’s eventual downfall.
-One of these emperors is known as Caligula.
+The Roman Empire had several negatively-impacting and often mentally unstable, emperors who aided in the empire’s eventual downfall.
+One of these emperors was known as Caligula.

 Nicknamed “Caligula”